 The Surrey Police and Crime Panel's Complaints Protocol and Complaints Handling Flowchart can be accessed below.

 Complaints about the Police and Crime Panel

-Any complaints about the Police and Crime Panel should be referred to the Local Government Ombudsman.
+Any complaints about the Surrey Police and Crime Panel should be referred to the Local Government and Social Care Ombudsman: